kwyse/personal-website/content/posts/twid-rss.md

 ---

 This is actually a rediscovery.
-A colleague was telling me about [Feedly](https://feedly.com/) back in 2013 when I was scrammbling around in my first job.
+A colleague was telling me about [Feedly](https://feedly.com/) back in 2013 when I was scrambling around in my first job.
 I had narrower interests that were sufficiently sated with GameTrailers.com and other video-heavy publications.
 Times have changed!
 My interests are broader.
 Commutes (often without Internet access) are the best times to peruse news.
-I want to give priority to news targetted at my interests rather than news discovery.
+I want to give priority to news targeted at my interests rather than news discovery.
 And given the additional web presence you have when you start a blog, I'm keener to see what others are up to as well =]

 RSS is perfect for all of this.
-It's a web syntication format that the vast majority of content publishers and blogs support.
+It's a web syndication format that the vast majority of content publishers and blogs support.
 They provide a URL that gives access to a feed of their content in a client of your choice.